| C (continued) |

 In Irish writer/director Neil Jordan's jolting thriller:

-- the scene of IRA volunteer soldier Fergus (Stephen
+- the scene of IRA volunteer soldier Jimmy/Fergus

-Dil (Oscar-nominated Jaye Davidson) - known as the 'wee black chick'
+Jaye Davidson) - known as the 'wee black chick' that Jody loved,

-that Jody loved, to fulfill kidnapped/dead British soldier Jody's
+to fulfill kidnapped/dead British soldier Jody's (Forest Whitaker)

 - after kissing each other, the superbly unexpected

-moment of revelation when Dil's red kimono robe drops to the floor
+moment of transgender revelation when Dil's red kimono robe dropped

-as the camera pans down to show off 'his' true gender and manhood,
+to the floor as the camera panned down to show off 'his' true gender

 "You did know, didn't you?"